-A PC terminal connected to the RS-232C port on the optional MISU or remotely through the optional 9600 baud modem is used for database programming.
+A PC terminal connected to the RS-232C port on the MPB, or remotely through the 2400 baud modem (Triad 3) or optional 2400 baud modem on Triad 1/2, is used for database programming.
 When using a data terminal (ASCII or PC capable of emulating an ASCII terminal) on-site or locally, to program the system:

-- 1. Press < Enter> on the terminal. - 2.
-Enter the password [default=3226VODAVI], and press < Enter> again.
-Proper entry of the password results in the ADM> prompt.
+- 1. Press < Enter> on the terminal. - Enter the password [default=3226VODAVI], and press < Enter> again.
+Proper entry of the password results in the Adm> prompt.
 Proceed with programming referring to Figure 1-1: Data Terminal Program Codes Cross Reference for terminal characters that represent the key set buttons.
 By entering [?] from the terminal, a Help screen displays.